-Look at the blue lines above.
+Look at the neighbouring blue lines.
 They move, yes, and what kind of shape do they represent?
 I would say they move in pairs.

-Click on the “Occluders on” radio button.
+Click the “Occluders vis(ible)” button.
 Now the blue lines suddenly outline a diamond, which moves in a circular fashion!

 Please note: the motion of the blue lines is exactly the same, regardless whether the green occluders are green or have the background gray (=invisible).
 Our percept, however, undergoes a striking change.

-Clicking on “Slider” allows you to set the gray value of the occluders: just a little bit off background, and the blue line combine to a diamond.
+When the occluder are on, the slider allows you to set the transparency of the occluders: just a little bit off background, and the blue line combine to a diamond.
 There is also some hysteresis here.
+There is more to try using the other buttons, or directly via the colour and transparency slider.

 Technically the mechanism at work here is known as “motion binding”.
 When the edges of the diamond are covered by occluders with the same colour as the background (here, white) there is no information on the vertices of the square.
 Now the ends of the line become a property of the line and there is insufficient information to detect the circular movement.